Best Canoes of 2022 for Recreational Use

 Before you take the plunge to purchase your own canoe, there are a number of important points to consider.
 You may be surprised by just how many subtle and not-so-subtle differences there are between canoes on the market today, with everything from solo canoes to those equipped with motors.

-Now that you’ve been primed on the basics of buying a recreational canoe, we will highlight our favorite picks for 2021.
+Now that you’ve been primed on the basics of buying a recreational canoe, we will highlight our favorite picks for this year.

 Are Canoes and Kayaks the Same Thing?